CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

 11. Also, ensure if the compute resources **cpu-cluster and gpu-cluster** as mentioned in the notebook are created by navigating to the Machine Learning studio and **Compute** tab.
     ![](../images/compute.png)

-11. Similarly, you can navigate to the **/notebooks** directory which has the notebooks that are pre-packaged with a lot of samples loaded up for the various technologies.
-You can explore through the notebooks and perform any exercise with the environment.
+11. Similarly, you can navigate to the **/notebooks** directory which has a lot of sample notebooks loaded up for the various technologies and are pre-provisioned within the lab environment.
+You can explore through the notebooks and perform any exercise with the datascience virtual machine (DSVM).

  ## Summary